After Trump threat, Guatemala signs immigration asylum deal

 Speaking to reporters at the White House during a signing ceremony, Trump said the agreement would allow easier access to farmer workers for U.S. farms and ranches.

+But the country’s Constitutional Court ruled he could not sign such an agreement without prior approval from Congress, which is on a summer recess.

+In response, Trump threatened Guatemala in a tweet on Tuesday.
+“Now we are looking at the ‘BAN,’ Tariffs, Remittance Fees, or all of the above.
+Guatemala has not been good,” Trump wrote.

-Reporting by Steve Holland; Writing by Mohammad Zargham; Editing by Tim Ahmann
+Reporting by Steve Holland; Writing by Mohammad Zargham and Tim Ahmann; Editing by Susan Thomas